Christo-IV/test-react/README.md

 ## Description

 This project is made with **React** and runs in localhost.
-It is a website for **VOCO IT Academy** courses young people without higher education can attend.
+It is a website for **VOCO IT Academy** courses young people without higher education can attend too.
 Website users can see **hype text** about these two IT Academy specific courses.
-They can also see weekly timetables.
+They can also see week timetable.

 ## Color information